elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-Under union here, we assume **tagged union**, also known as **sum type**.
-Its elements are its **cases**, and current element is the currently tagged case.
+Here, union stands for **tagged union**, also known as **sum type**.
+Its elements are its **cases**, and the current element is the currently tagged case.
-Although we called one of kinds `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance, at compile-time) can be expressed via special annotation on union base class.
+Although we called one kind `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance, at compile-time) can be expressed via a special annotation on the union base class.
-Open polymorphism, expressed by `POLYMORPHIC`, requires runtime registration of all known subtypes and discussed later in this document.
+Open polymorphism, expressed as `POLYMORPHIC`, requires runtime registration of all known subtypes and is discussed later in this document.
-Difference between `ENUM` and `OBJECT` is motivated by the fact that even if enum consists of one case (and therefore is practically an object), during program evolution, it can get more cases.
+The difference between `ENUM` and `OBJECT` is motivated by the fact that even if enum consists of one case (and therefore is practically an object), it can get more cases as the program evolves.

-Detailed invariants of `SerialDescriptor` for each kind will be described in kind's documentation.
-Entities which does not have primitive kind we would call **composite**.
+Detailed invariants of `SerialDescriptor` for each particular kind will be described in their respective documentation.
+Entities which do not have a primitive kind will be called **composite**.

 ### Encoder interfaces

-Encoder encapsulates knowledge about output format and storage.
-This interface is provided by serialization format in runtime and should be used by serializer.
-For performance and type-safe reasons, encoder interface contains one method for each primitive type:
+The encoder encapsulates the knowledge about the output format and storage.
+This interface is provided by a serialization format in the runtime and should be used by the serializer.
+For performance and type-safety reasons, the encoder interface contains one method for each primitive type:

 ```kotlin
 interface Encoder {